LamininSolutions/mfsql-connector/source/procedures/spMFUpdateTable.rst

 This procedure will not remove destroyed objects from the class table.
 Use spMFUpdateMFilestoMFSQL identify and remove destroyed object.

+This procedure will not remove objects from the class table where the class of the object was changed in M-Files.
+Use spMFUpdateMFilestoMFSQL to identify and remove these objects from the class table.

 Deleted objects will only be removed if they are included in the filter 'Objids'.
 Use spMFUpdateMFilestoMFSQL to identify deleted objects in general identify and update the deleted objects in the table.

 Deleted objects in M-Files will automatically be removed from the class table unless @RetainDeletions is set to 1.

-Examples
+The valid range of real datatype properties for uploading from SQL to M-Files is -1,79E27 and 1,79E27 Examples
 ========